Saudi Arabia Power EPC Market Size and Share

 The Saudi Arabia power EPC market shows moderate concentration, with the top five firms controlling roughly 45% of 2025 awards.
 PowerChina, China Energy Engineering Corporation, and Doosan Enerbility dominate price-sensitive solar, wind, and thermal packages, respectively, while Siemens Energy and GE Vernova anchor OEM-tied service contracts.
 Alfanar exploits local-content rules to win battery-storage integration, partnering with BYD and HiTHIUM for 4 gigawatt-hours of capacity.
 Sungrow’s 7.8-gigawatt-hour Najran-cluster system, switched on in December 2025, demonstrates Chinese suppliers’ scale advantage in lithium-iron-phosphate cells.

 Financially robust consortia gain traction under the Private Sector Participation Law, which shifts construction and operational risk to contractors.
-Access to long-tenor Islamic finance and sovereign guarantees further tilts the field toward large incumbents.
+Access to long-term Islamic finance and sovereign guarantees further tilts the field toward large incumbents.
 Smaller local firms thrive in substation fabrication and low-voltage works but rarely lead multi-gigawatt bids.

 Saudi Arabia Power EPC Industry Leaders